juliendelplanque/Python3Generator/README.md

     load
 ```

-Once Python3Generator is installed in your image, you need to configure [Python3Generator](https://github.com/juliendelplanque/Python3Generator) to use the Python interpreter you prefer.
-My advise is to use the FFI interpreter using: `P3GInterpreter useFFIInterpreter`.
 If your `python3` binary is located in a standard path in your file system, it should be fine, else you can manually set the path to `python3` binary using for example: `P3GInterpreter current pathToPython: '/usr/bin/python3'`.

 ## Version management